endojs/endo/packages/endo/DESIGN.md

 // ExternalModuleSpecifier is the module specifier
 // in the namespace of the foreign compartment. type ExternalModuleSpecifier string;

+// ParserMap indicates which parser to use to construct static module records
+// from sources, for each supported file extension.
+// For parity with Node.js, a package with `"type": "module"` in its
+// `package.json` would have a parser map of `{"js": "mjs", "cjs": "cjs",
+// "mjs": "mjs"}`.
+// If `"module"` is not defined in package.json, the legacy parser map // is
+// `{"js": "cjs", "cjs": "cjs", "mjs": "mjs"}`.
+// Endo adds `{"json": "json"}` for good measure in both cases, although
+// Node.js (as of version 0.14.5) does not support importing JSON modules from
+// ESM.
+type ParserMap = Object<Extension, Parser>;

+// Extension is a file extension such as "js" for "main.js" or "" for "README". type Extension = string;

+// Parser is a union of built-in parsers for static module records.
+// "mjs" corresponds to ECMAScript modules.
+// "cjs" corresponds to CommonJS modules.
+// "json" corresponds to JSON. type Parser = "mjs" | "cjs" | "json";

 // TODO everything hereafter...